 - 1 red bell pepper, chopped

-- 2 tablespoons ginger paste or fresh ginger
+- 2 Tablespoons ginger paste or fresh ginger

-- 1 tablespoon lemongrass paste
+- 1 Tablespoon lemongrass paste

-- 2 tablespoons red curry paste
+- 2 Tablespoons red curry paste

-- 1 tablespoon red chili paste (can also used 2 red chilies, chopped)
+- 1 Tablespoon red chili paste (can also used 2 red chilies, chopped)

-- 2 tablespoons coconut oil
+- 2 Tablespoons coconut oil

 - 1 lime, zested and juiced

-- 1 tablespoon fish sauce
+- 1 Tablespoon fish sauce

 - 4 cups chicken stock

-- 1 can (13.5 fl oz) coconut milk
+- 1 (13.5 ounce) can of coconut milk

-- 2 cups shredded chicken
+- 2 cups shredded chicken, Rotisserie Chicken works great!

-- 7 oz rice noodles
+- 7 ounces of rice noodles

 Instructions